Surabaya Zoo: Komodo dragon exhibit

-As of March 2018, Surabaya Zoo had 76 Komodo dragons of which 13 were less than a year old, with more expected after the laying of a dozen eggs a few months earlier.
-To deal with the likely overpopulation, the Surabaya authority has planned to build a dragon park in the Kenjeran coastal area, this being less expensive than attempting to release the dragons into the wild.
+As of March 2018, Surabaya Zoo had 76 Komodo dragons, 13 of which were less than a year old, with more expected after the laying of a dozen eggs a few months earlier.
+To deal with the likely overpopulation, the Surabaya authority planned to build a dragon park in the Kenjeran coastal area, this being less expensive than attempting to release the dragons into the wild.